-The PRC government, media outlets, and public advocacy groups have been increasingly focused on anti-monopoly and anti-unfair competition recently.
-In October 2020, the SAMR issued the Interim Provisions for Regulating Promotional Activities, which took effect on December 1, 2020.
-Among other things, these interim provisions are designed to promote consumer protection and prohibit false or misleading commercial information used in promotional activities.
-Failure to comply with these provisions may subject us to penalties or other administrative actions by regulatory authorities.
-On February 7, 2021, the Anti-Monopoly Committee of the State Council further published the Anti-monopoly Guidelines for the Platform Economy Sector that aims at enhancing anti-monopoly administration of businesses that operate under the platform model and the overall platform economy.
-Such guideline specifically prohibits certain acts of the platform economy operators that may have the effect of eliminating or limiting market competition, such as forcing the users to choose the product or service of one operator exclusively from the other.
-However, since it is newly enacted, there are substantial uncertainties relating to its interpretation and implementation.
-We may face challenges in addressing its requirements and making necessary changes to our policies and practices, and may incur significant costs and expenses in an effort to do so.
-We have been be subject to administrative proceedings relating to anti-unfair competition laws, and may be subject to administrative proceedings relating to anti-monopoly and anti-unfair competition laws and regulations in the future.
+We have been subject to administrative proceedings relating to anti-unfair competition laws, and may be subject to administrative proceedings relating to anti-monopoly and anti-unfair competition laws and regulations in the future.
 For instance, we received an administrative penalty decision issued by the SAMR in December 2020 for certain unfair pricing conduct during the November 11 promotional campaign.
 On January 14, 2021, we received a notice of investigation from the SAMR, which stated that the SAMR had commenced an investigation against us pursuant to the Anti-Unfair Competition Law.
 On February 8, 2021, we received the decision from the SAMR regarding the investigation.
 We are subject to a fine of RMB3 million and we have paid such fine on February 8, 2021.
 We will rectify the identified issues with respect to our business operations in accordance with the decision issued by the SAMR, and stay compliant with the Anti-Unfair Competition Law.
 The fine and rectification to our business operations will have limited impact to our operations and financial condition.
+On August 17, 2021, the SAMR issued the Provisions on Preventing Unfair Online Competition (Draft for Comments), which detailed the implementation of the PRC Anti-Unfair Competition Law, including specifying certain online unfair competition behaviors that should be prohibited.
+As of the date of this annual report, the provisions have not been formally adopted, and due to the lack of further clarification, there are still uncertainties regarding the interpretation and implementation of the provisions.

-Due to the uncertainties associated with the evolving legislative activities and varied local implementation practices of anti-monopoly and competition laws and regulations in China, compliance with these laws, regulations, rules, guidelines, and implementations may be costly, and any incompliance or associated inquiries, investigations, and other governmental actions may divert significant management time and attention and our financial resources, bring negative publicity, subject us to liabilities or administrative penalties, and/or materially and adversely affect our financial conditions, operations, and business prospects.
+Due to the uncertainties associated with the evolving legislative activities and varied local implementation practices of anti-monopoly and competition laws and regulations in China, compliance with these laws, regulations, rules, guidelines, and implementations may be costly, and any incompliance or associated inquiries, investigations, and other governmental actions may divert significant management time and attention and our financial resources, bring negative publicity, subject us to liabilities or administrative penalties, and materially and adversely affect our financial conditions, operations, and business prospects.